JiMPyyy/CaterSiteV2/server/README.md

-# CaterVegas Backend API
+# CaterLV Backend API

-This is the Express.js backend API server for CaterVegas, providing authentication, order management, and scheduling functionality.
+This is the Express.js backend API server for CaterLV, providing authentication, order management, and scheduling functionality.

 ## Getting Started